Schaumburg Motorcycle Accident Attorney

-Bikers and passengers in the Schaumburg, Illinois area enjoy taking the scenic adventurous motorcycle ride known as "Baby Phase Nelson's Last Day" trail.
-The trip starts in downtown Barrington along Scenic Route 47/14 heading west before turning north at Woodstock.
+Motorcyclists and passengers in the Schaumburg, Illinois area enjoy taking the scenic adventurous motorcycle ride known as "Baby Face Nelson's Last Day" trail.
+The trip starts in downtown Barrington along Scenic Route 47/14, heading west before turning north at Woodstock.

-The quality of the roadway on state roads 47/14, 120 and 50 can become congested at times.
-Bikers and passengers are cautioned to remain alert even while traveling on the open roadway.
+The quality of the roadway on state roads 47, 14, 120, and 50 can become congested at times.
+Therefore, bikers and passengers are cautioned to remain alert even while traveling on the open roadway.

 Recent Schaumburg Motorcycle Accidents